 What Professional Credentials Do You Have?

-There are very few requirements involved in becoming a financial advisor and financial professionals can have a confusing list of initials behind their names.
+Financial professionals can have a confusing list of initials behind their names.
 You should find out what licenses the advisor has as well as how long they have held those licenses.
 It’s also recommended that you check their record for any disclosures (past regulatory, criminal or disciplinary actions).
 If you’re looking for someone to manage your assets, make sure you work with an advisor who has weathered more than one storm, because tough markets are when you will need them the most.

 If you’re more interested in financial planning, you should look for an advisor with some sort of financial planning credentials.
 One of the most popular is the Certified Financial Planner (CFP) designation.
 This designation requires its people to complete coursework, a certification exam, and have sufficient experience before using the title.
 It also requires its practitioners to adhere to a set of ethical standards, including the fiduciary standard that requires them to put your interests ahead of theirs.